How to Fix Not drying — condenser pump clog on Bosch WTW87NH1UC (Condenser Heat Pump)

 How Much Does This Repair Cost?

-DIY parts for a condenser pump clog repair on the Bosch WTW87NH1UC typically run $15–$60, covering a replacement drain pump or cleaning supplies.
-A professional service call for the same issue generally costs $150–$300 in parts and labor.
-Tackling this repair yourself can save you $100–$250 or more.
+DIY parts for a condenser pump clog repair on the Bosch WTW87NH1UC typically cost $15–$60, which includes a replacement drain pump or cleaning supplies.
+A professional service call for the same issue usually ranges from $150–$300 in parts and labor.
+By tackling this repair yourself, you can save $100–$250 or more.

 Frequently Asked Questions